felixheck/hapi-auth-keycloak/README.md

 ---

 ## Introduction
-**hapi-auth-keycloak** is a plugin for [hapi.js](hapijs) which enables to protect your endpoints in a smart but professional manner using [Keycloak](keycloak) as authentication service.
-It is inspired by the related [express.js middleware](keycloak-node).
-The plugin validates the passed [`Bearer` token](bearer) online with help of the [Keycloak](keycloak) server and optionally caches successfully validated tokens and the related user data using [`catbox`](catbox).
+**hapi-auth-keycloak** is a plugin for [hapi.js](hapijs] which enables to protect your endpoints in a smart but professional manner using [Keycloak][keycloak] as authentication service.
+It is inspired by the related [express.js middleware][keycloak-node].
+The plugin validates the passed [`Bearer` token][bearer] online with help of the [Keycloak][keycloak] server and optionally caches successfully validated tokens and the related user data using [`catbox`][catbox].
 The caching enables a fast processing although the user data don't get changed until the token expires.
-It plays well with the [hapi.js](hapijs)-integrated [authentication feature](hapi-route-options).
+It plays well with the [hapi.js][hapijs]-integrated [authentication feature][hapi-route-options].
 Besides the authentication strategy it is possible to validate tokens by yourself, e.g. to authenticate incoming websocket or queue messages.

 This plugin is implemented in ECMAScript 6 without any transpilers like `babel`.<br/>
-Additionally [`standard`](standardjs) and [`ava`](avajs) are used to grant a high quality implementation.<br/>
+Additionally [`standard`][standardjs] and [`ava`][avajs] are used to grant a high quality implementation.<br/>

 ## Installation
-For installation use the [Node Package Manager](npm):
+For installation use the [Node Package Manager][npm]:
 ```
 $ npm install --save hapi-auth-keycloak
 ```